triton-inference-server/pytriton/docs/building.md

 of the Triton Inference Server, including custom builds.

 ## Prerequisites

-Before building the PyTriton binary package, the following must be ensured:
+Before building the PyTriton binary package, ensure the following:

-- Docker must be installed on the system.
-For more information, refer to the Docker Documentation.
+- Docker is installed on the system.
+For more information, refer to the Docker documentation.
-- Access to the Docker daemon must be available from the system or container.
+- Access to the Docker daemon is available from the system or container.

 ## Building PyTriton binary package